SudoAnxu/AI-CSV-Querry-Agent/README.md

-# Flexible NLProc DataFrame Agent
+# AI CSV Query and Manipulation Agent

 A Streamlit app for natural language processing and AI-assisted code generation on your CSV/Excel datasets!
 With support for chemistry, science, healthcare, or any tabular data.
 Click the badge below to launch a free, temporary workspace and try the app online (no local setup needed):